Skip to main content

 • news-dashboard-ingest: a Kubernetes CronJob batch workload that runs ingestion on a schedule.

-• Optional external integrations: RSS/Atom feeds, a scraped Anthropic News page, SMTP, GHCR, GitHub Actions, Keycloak SSO, and host-level Caddy.
+• Optional external integrations: RSS/Atom feeds, a scraped Anthropic News page, SMTP, GHCR, GitHub Actions, and Keycloak SSO.
+Host-level Caddy is a transitional Keycloak migration boundary, not the production application route.

 Database Contract